BrianPugh/raiblocks-docker/README.md

 # raiblocks-docker
-A Dockerfile that will build RaiBlocks from source
+A Dockerfile that will build RaiBlocks from source.
+WARNING: GPU branch is untested, probably doesn't work, and is a work in progress.

 # Standard Configuration:
 For the majority of users, you can run this docker by using the following